 Connect the KDS to your cash register and other digital tools

-To exploit the full potential of the KDS, link it to your POS system and other digital solutions (online ordering, kiosks, delivery).
-This interconnection creates a truly fluid and coherent ecosystem, where information flows seamlessly from customer to kitchen.
+To unlock the full potential of the KDS, integrate it with your POS system and other digital solutions (online ordering, kiosks, delivery).

 Measure results and adjust your processes